mrmorphic/hwio/README.md

 analog and digital pins as there is in Arduino; there is one set of pins, which may support digital and/or analog capabilities.

-The caller generally works with logic pin numbers.
-The hardware driver exposes the hardware-specific names, however.
+The caller generally works with logical pin numbers, which are conceptually easier for beginners as they correspond to physical pins on a device.
+The hardware driver exposesthe hardware-specific names, however.
+Generally, a driver should provide a beginners document that shows the logical pin numbers and how they map to physical connectors to make it easier for beginners.

 ### Prerequisites